 What precautions are being taken to keep Swim Team kids safe?

 Safety is our number one priority at all times.
 We follow state and USA Swimming guidelines.
-If you want to learn about our COVID-19 safety protocols, you can do so here.

 Do I need to be a Life Time member for my child to participate in Swim Team?